realA10001986/VSR/README.md

 ##### &#9654; Display in °Celsius

 Selects between Fahrenheit and Celsius for temperature display.
-This settings is used for temperature both from a sensor connected to the VSR as well as temperature transmitted by a TCD.
+This setting is used for temperature both from a sensor connected to the VSR as well as temperature transmitted by a TCD.

 ##### &#9654; Sensor Offset